-Advisors assist students in planning their academic program.
-They cannot change established policies of the Kansas City Art Institute.
+Advisors are provided to assist students in planning their academic program.
+They are not authorized to change established policies of the Kansas City Art Institute.
 Students are solely responsible for ensuring that their academic program complies with the policies of KCAI.